Seldom-SE/archipelago_terraria_client/README.md

 including the advanced ones.
 If you're hosting, the address will probably be "localhost" and the server should tell you the port.
 If not, whoever's hosting should know.

-You may use as many worlds as you like, but joining pre-existing worlds or using pre-existing characters may mess with it.
-If you want to cheat, disable the mod first, do your business, and then re-enable it.
-It's also supposed to work in multiplayer, but I haven't tested that as much.
+You may use as many worlds as you like.
+Pre-existing worlds will require a command (it will prompt you) to enable sending and recieving checks.
+There are many known issues when playing on multiplayer.

 ### For the host, if you have any Terraria players